subz390/ebaytotalprice-userscript/README.md

 # Contributing / Code Discussions

 * Hello, I'm friendly, and I welcome discussions and pull requests related to this repo.
-Feel free to open a discussion if you'd like to chat about something.
+Feel free to open a [discussion](https://github.com/subz390/ebaytotalprice-userscript/discussions) if you'd like to chat about something.
-* For a cursuary review of the code you'll find all the functions and methods are bundled into the `user.js` file without comments but no mangling so should be easily readable.
+* For a cursuary review of the code you'll find all the functions and methods are bundled into the [ebaytotalprice-userscript.user.js](https://github.com/subz390/ebaytotalprice-userscript/blob/master/userscripts/ebaytotalprice-userscript.user.js) file without comments but no mangling so should be easily readable.
 * If you'd like to develop and build for the project you'll need to request access to the developer branch and the `@subz390/jsutils` library.
-Open a new discussion about that and we can figure out the details.
+Open a new [discussion](https://github.com/subz390/ebaytotalprice-userscript/discussions) about that and we can figure out the details.
+I don't automatically make those publicaly available due to the maintenance efforts required to do that and my limited time available to do so.
+However with more people to maintain something like that it would be a more viable option.
 * I only accept [Clean Code](https://www.udemy.com/course/writing-clean-code/) contributions, that is to say you should be aspiring to create human readable source code, and leave the minification, mangling and other JavaScript optimizations to [Terser](https://github.com/terser/terser).